dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

 the most stable crystal structure of common metals.

 Before we begin we have initialize a data repository.
 This is where ASR stores all its data.
-In practice it is nothing more than a ".asr" directory, which can be initialized with
+In practice, it is nothing more than a ".asr" directory, which can be initialized with

 .. code-block:: console